 Being prepared will help you absorb the information you hear during your consultation more easily and let you make measured decisions on the direction you wish to go.
-The following is a list of the most commonly asked questions during a consultation.
+The following is a list of the most common questions to ask before Botox and during a consultation.
 This list is not exhaustive; it is important to bring up any issue on which you are unclear.

-Q: Can you let me know what this consultation process will entail?
+Q: Can you let me know what this Botox consultation process will entail?

 Having an overview of the session can help you to plan what to ask and may flag up something you think they have missed.